 - Using body momentum to facilitate lifting.
 It can be tempting to use body momentum to help you lift heavy adjustable dumbbells.
 For example, swinging your hips to help you bicep curl.
 This can be dangerous and should be avoided.

 - Going past your natural range of motion.
 Range of motion refers to how your arms move around the joint.
-Exceeding your natural range of motion puts stress on the joints and muscle, and this could cause tears.
+Exceeding your natural range of motion puts stress on the joints and muscles, and this could cause tears.

 - Performing bench exercises.
 Practice is required to set yourself up on bench exercises like the dumbbell bench press (requires you to kick the dumbbells and stabilise them mid-air).
 Beginners could injure themselves if done improperly.